You Can Change Users Role In WordPress Manually

 I have answers to all these questions.
 To handle your website, you will need an account in WordPress for which you have to create a new user.
 If you want the supreme power in your hand then assign yourself as an “administrator”.
 It’s the most powerful role to play.

 When you allow others to write the post at your website then you have yo add those users into your WordPress so that they can write blog posts for you.
 The important thing is about their role to be played.

 You can manage users role in WordPress by using some simple steps:

 Step 1:- Login into your WordPress and then find “Users” option.

-Step 2:- Now click to “All Users” and all the users will be shown to you.
+Step 2:- Now click on “All Users” and all the users will be shown to you.

 Step 3:- To change the role of any individual user you have to select that user.
 You can change the role of more than one user at a time if you want to assign them the same role.

 Step 4:- There is an option above showing “change role to” >subscriber, contributor, author, editor, administrator.
 Just select the role and click “change” button.